 The St. Louis Wellness Center is home to Shambhala-St. Louis.
 We are one of the many groups in the world-wide Shambhala Buddhist Community, offering meditation practice and instruction in the Tibetan Buddhist tradition.
 At the Wellness Center, we train our minds with shamatha practice, the most simple form of sitting meditation.
 Shamatha is a Sanskrit word that means "peacefully abiding."

 These meditation sessions are open to everyone, whether you have experience with meditation or not.
-If you are interested in learning what your own mind is, how it works, and how it can be a friend to you, please join us!
-You may drop into the open sitting times anytime you would like, the sessions are by donation.
-For new meditators please arrive by 11:00.
+If you are interested in learning about your own mind, how it works, and how it can be a friend to you, please join us!

 WHAT IS MEDITATION?

 Meditation is a way to make the mind more stable and clear.
 It is for everyone who has noticed their minds are chaotic or unsettled and who wish for a deeper understanding of their experiences.
 From our point of view, meditation is not purely a Buddhist practice; it is a practice anyone can do and can benefit all.
 Meditation practice is for everyone, regardless of their experience or religious affiliation.

 Meditation is based on the belief that the natural state of the mind is calm and clear.
 As such, the practice of meditation provides a way for us to train our mind to settle into this natural state.
 Often, a first reason for meditating is that we want to find some freedom from our agitated minds.